infor-cloud/xtendm3/docs/documentation/api-specification/textfiles-api.md

 Parameters:
 - String fileName - name of the file<br>
 - String encoding - string representation of the encoding<br>
-- Consumer<BufferedReader> readTask - consumer accepting BufferedReader to read from file
+- Consumer<BufferedReader> readTask - consumer accepting BufferedReader to read from file.
+BufferedReader is a class which simplifies reading text from a character input stream.
+It buffers the characters in order to enable efficient reading of text data.
 <br>

 Example: